October Sky movie still

 The other key woman is Miss Freida Riley, the boys’ science teacher, also a dreamer and an inspiration.
 In the days before Wikipedia and the internet, she acts as the conduit of information, opening up worlds of wonder in her students’ limited environment.
 This is where the conceit of film, a visual medium, uses Laura Dern’s star power to its advantage.
 She plays Miss Riley on the knife edge between maternal nurturing and chaste sex appeal—just enough to inspire the burgeoning young men.
 When Principal Turner reprimands Miss Riley’s rocket boys, she gently touches his arm, craftily diverting his wrath with feminine charm.

 But as in any Boy Scout troop, the boys follow the men.
 Just as the film refuses to consign Elsie to “wife” status, so October Sky refuses to paint the men as patriarchal monsters.
 Take Principal Turner, who seems to oppose the Rocket Boys’ adventures, especially when they’re accused of starting a wildfire.
 When presented with evidence of their innocence, he comes to their defense.
-John uses his fists to defends Rocket Boy Roy Lee from an abusive stepfather.
+John uses his fists to defend Rocket Boy Roy Lee from an abusive stepfather.
 John is always referred to as “strict but fair.”
 In reality, he is anything but fair.
 He favors football standout Jim over the bookish Homer.
 (Shades of Esau and Jacob?)
 But with the intervention of Elsie, he sees his error in time to correct it.
 When Homer says-but-doesn’t-say John is his hero, he means it.
 John is dour and stoic, but he has shown his son what it means to be a man.
 That includes owning up to your mistakes.

 In a short list of Great American Movies that would include classics like It’s a Wonderful Life, Sullivan’s Travels, and The Man Who Shot Liberty Valance, I would append October Sky.
 All of these films endeavor to show what it means to strive, to persevere, to be brought low, and to abound.
 And they are also about doubt, about questioning your station.
 Virtue means not discovering oneself but denying oneself in the service of others.
 I would rather be trapped in a collapsed mine with George Bailey or any resident of Coalwood than with Charles Foster Kane.
 I think anyone, man or woman, can at least agree on that.